 A page builder, by default, can support almost all themes in existence.
 However, the difference between a theme that doesn’t include explicit support for a page builder and one that says it supports it is night and day.

-Anyway, let’s take a look at both Astra and OceanWP’s page builder support.
+Anyway, let’s take a look at both Astra vs OceanWP’s page builder support.

 Astra Pro Page Builder Support

 Astra is built with page builder support in mind.
-In fact, its developers even built extensions for Elementor and Beaver Builder (the Ultimate Addons plugin), two of the most popular page builders in the market today.
-These add-ons give users additional page builder elements and section blocks that you can utilize to further enhance your designing experience.
-However, you’ll need at least the Mini Agency plan to gain access to these.
+In fact, its developers even built extensions for Elementor and Beaver Builder (the Ultimate Addons plugins), two of the most popular page builders in the market today.
+These addons give users additional page builder elements and section blocks that you can utilize to further enhance your designing experience.
+However, you’ll need at least the Essential Bundle plan to gain access to these.

 One way to check a theme’s page builder support is by the number of page-level customization options it has.
 The ability to disable certain page elements such as the sidebar, footer, header, etc. so that the page builder can come in and do its thing is important.
 Things such as page-level custom layouts, custom width, etc. are also important.